Skip to Main Content

 • Historic tax credit projects

-• Low-income housing tax credit (LIHTC) projects
+• Low-income housing tax credit (LIHTC), affordable housing, and senior housing projects

 • Investments that produce energy-related tax credits